jayfmil/miller_ecog_tools/README.md

 group_res.process()
 ```

 Similar to subject level analyses, specific group analyses should build off this class.
+An important attribute of each subclass is `.res_str`, which defines the file string used when saving the results.
 These subclasses can have there own overriding `process()` method, but this then must call the parent `process()`.
 Doing this is a good way to have analysis specific code.
 For example, `GroupLevel.Analyses.group_classifier` will create a pandas dataframe `.summary_table` to summarize the group results.
 Subclasses are also a good place to put analysis specific plotting functions.

 ```
 from GroupLevel.Analyses import group_classifier